openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

 * **Mispredict:** When a branch prediction is mispredicted, the EXECUTE feedbacks a misprediction.
 This can either be a 'real' mis-prediction or a branch which was not recognized as one.
 In any case we need to correct our action and start fetching from the correct address.

-* **Replay instruction fetch:** When the instruction queue is full, the instr_queue module asks the fetch replay and provides the address to be replayed.
+* **Replay instruction fetch:** When the instruction queue is full, the instr_queue submodule asks the fetch replay and provides the address to be replayed.

 * **Return from environment call:** When CSR asks a return from an environment call, the PC is assigned to the successive PC to the one stored in the CSR [m-s]epc register.

-* **Exception/Interrupt:** If an exception (or interrupt, which is in the context of RISC-V systems quite similar) is triggered by the COMMIT, the next PC Gen is assigned to the CSR trap vector base address.
+* **Exception/Interrupt:** If an exception (or interrupt, which is in the context of RISC-V subsystems quite similar) is triggered by the COMMIT, the next PC Gen is assigned to the CSR trap vector base address.
 The trap vector base address can be different depending on whether the exception traps to S-Mode or M-Mode (user mode exceptions are currently not supported).
 It is the purpose of the CSR Unit to figure out where to trap to and present the correct address to PC Gen.

 * **Pipeline Flush:** When a CSR with side-effects gets written the whole pipeline is flushed by CONTROLLER and FRONTEND starts fetching from the next instruction again in order to take the up-dated information into account (for example virtual memory base pointer changes).
 The PC related to the flush action is provided by the COMMIT.
 Moreover flush is also transmitted to the CACHES through the next fetch CACHES access and instruction queue is reset.